cpankajr/ASER-with-attention-mechanism-using-BLSTM/README.md

  audio -> log mel spectrogram (unlike traditional spectrogram , it will have 3 layers like RGB image , static spectrogram, its delta nd double delta respectively)-> 2D CNN layers -> BLSTM layers-> Attention layer -> Fully Connected Layer -> Softmax Layer -> Emotion Probability Distributions

-**Note: This model does not perform well enough as of now, I am still working on it**
+**Note: It is very much starting version of Project.
+There will be further modification in algo and code in future.
+This model does not perform well enough as of now, I am still working on it**

 [**_EmoDB database_**](https://drive.google.com/open?id=1zugRF4UfJQjfZqzE-zZjJN5_lyx2Ax9o)